How a Toronto woman discovered she has up to 600 half-siblings

 DNA test reveals link to fertility clinic that likely used same donor hundreds of times from 1940s to 1960s

-Since this story was published in September 2020, Adrianne Smith has discovered four new half-siblings, three in England one in the U.S.
+Since this story was originally published on Sept.
+18, 2020, Adrianne Smith has discovered four new half-siblings: three in England and one in the U.S.

 In 2013, Simon Smith spat into a vial and sent it off to DNA analysis service 23andMe to hopefully learn more about his family history.

 "I thought the technology was cool and I wanted to find out more about my biology and then take any necessary actions related to my health," he said.